mikkelee/MEOverlayView/README.markdown

 # README #

-*Note*: A work in progress.
+**Note**: A work in progress.
 Selectors may change name / appear / disappear.

-A subclass of IKImageView that allows you to set an an overlayDataSource and an overlayDelegate.
+A subclass of IKImageView that allows you to set an overlayDataSource and an overlayDelegate.

 The data source supplies objects (that respond to -rect or -rectValue) which the overlay will draw on top of the image it's currently displaying.